Finding quality child care: Will my child be safe?

 Leaving your child with caregivers can be difficult, and knowing how to find a safe, engaging and quality center-based or home-based program is incredibly important.

 Leaving your child to be cared for by someone else is often one of the hardest parts about being a parent.
-Taking the time to find child care options that are quality, educational, supportive and safe can make the process a little less daunting.
+Taking the time to find child care options that are high quality, educational, supportive and safe can make the process a little less daunting.

 Ask yourself four questions when investigating a center-based or home-based child care: